oracle/graal/docs/getting-started/graalvm-community/windows.md

 Repeat the same for the `PATH` environment variable.

-## Installation Note

-To run GraalVM Community Edition based on OpenJDK 8u292 on a Windows platform, the **MSVCR100.dll** redistributable package needs to be installed (for more details, see issue [#3187](https://github.com/oracle/graal/issues/3187#issuecomment-784234990)).

-## Supported Functionalities

-Currently, the GraalVM environment on Windows can be extended with [Java on Truffle](../../reference-manual/java-on-truffle/README.md), [LLVM runtime](../../reference-manual/llvm/README.md), WebAssembly, JavaScript, and Node.js support.
+Optionally, you can specify GraalVM as the default JRE or JDK installation in your Java IDE.

-## Prerequisites for Using Native Image on Windows
+## Prerequisites for Using GraalVM Native Image on Windows
 On Windows, Native Image requires Visual Studio and Microsoft Visual C++(MSVC).
 You can use Visual Studio 2022 version 17.1.0 or later.
 There are two installation options: